rajgoel/course-machine-learning/01-lecture/slides.md

 Machine learning is broadly classified into:

-- **Supervised Learning**
+- **Supervised learning**
-- **Unsupervised Learning**
+- **Unsupervised learning**
-- **Reinforcement Learning**
+- **Reinforcement learning**

 ---

 ### Supervised learning

-Supervised Learning trains a model to predict an output from a given input.
+Supervised learning trains a model to predict an output from a given input.

+It uses **labelled data**, i.e.,

+- the input data and
+- labels providing the expected output for each input

-It uses **labelled data**, where each input is paired with the correct output, to adjust the model’s parameters and improve its predictions.
+to adjust the model’s parameters and improve its predictions.

 > [!NOTE]
-> - The term *supervised* is used to indicate that guidance is given in form of correct outputs for each input.
+> - The term *supervised* is used to indicate that guidance is given in form of labels.
 > - In ML, the term *predict* does not mean forecasting future events.
-It refers to assuming an output based on prior learning.
+It refers to assuming a specific output based on prior learning.

 ---

-#### Examples

-Common examples for supervised learning are:
+Common use cases for supervised learning are:

 - **Regression:** Predict a continuous value, e.g., predict the arrival time of a shipment.